 Demur vs. demure

-Demur and demure share roots in the Anglo-Norman demurer, which means to delay, but in modern English they are unrelated.
-Demur is primarily a verb meaning (1) to object or (2) to hesitate because of doubt.
-Some dictionaries also list it as a noun meaning the act of demurring, but this sense of demur usually gives way to demurral.
-Demure means (1) modest and reserved or (2) affectedly shy.
+Demur is primarily a verb meaning (1) to object, or (2) to hesitate because of doubt.
+Some dictionaries also list it as a noun referring to the act of demurring, but the word usually gives way to demurral for this sense.
+Demure means (1) modest and reserved, or (2) affectedly shy.
 It is only an adjective.

-Demur is inflected demurred, demurring, and demurs.
+Demur becomes demurred, demurring, and demurs.
 Demurely is demure‘s corresponding adverb.
-The words are not quite homophones; demure is properly pronounced de-MYUUR, and demur is pronounced di-MUR.
+The words are not quite homophones; demure is pronounced de-MYUUR, and demur is pronounced di-MUR.

 Examples